labd/graphql-codegen-plugin-amplience/packages/plugin-json/README.md

 This is a plugin for GraphQL codegen that generates Amplience JSON schemas from your Graphql schema.

-This plugin will look for Graphql types within your schema that contain an `@amplience` directive and generate a JSON schema file for each type.
+This plugin will look for Graphql types within your schema that contain an `@amplienceContentType` directive and generate a JSON schema file for each type.

 For more information on the Amplience JSON schemas see the documentation on [amplience.com](https://amplience.com/docs/integration/contenttypes.html).